Insurgency: Political rhetoric, myths and models

 In arguing against the term Global War on Terror, Francis Fukuyama said the United States was not fighting terrorism generically, as in Chechnya or Palestine.
 Rather, he said the slogan "war on terror" is directed at "radical Islamism, a movement that makes use of culture for political objectives."
 He suggested it might be deeper than the ideological conflict of the Cold War, but it should not be confused with Samuel Huntington's "clash of civilizations."
 Addressing Huntington's thesis, Fukuyama stressed that the US and its allies need to focus on specific radical groups rather than clash with global Islam.

 Fukuyama argued that political means, rather than direct military measures, are the most effective ways to defeat that insurgency.
 David Kilcullen wrote "We must distinguish Al Qa'eda and the broader militant movements it symbolises – entities that use terrorism – from the tactic of terrorism itself."

 There may be utility in examining a war not specifically on the tactic of terror but in co-ordination among multiple national or regional insurgencies.
 It may be politically infeasible to refer to a conflict as an "insurgency" rather than by some more charged term, but military analysts, when concepts associated with insurgency fit, should not ignore those ideas in their planning.
 Additionally, the recommendations can be applied to the strategic campaign, even if it is politically unfeasible to use precise terminology.
+Insurgent groups often struggle to maintain coherency and authority due to their decentralized nature, and thus rely heavily upon ethnic, religious, or ideological bounds to avoid splintering.

 While it may be reasonable to consider transnational insurgency, Anthony Cordesman points out some of the myths in trying to have a worldwide view of terror: